chobolife/study_english/bread_barbershop/Season_1/06_Hello_Sausage.md

 - No, Sausage...
 ***
 - There, you can stay in here from now on, okay?
-- I can't let my boss find out, okay?
+- You can't let my boss find out, okay?
 ***
 - Hmm?
 Wilk, can you grab me more cream?
 Wilk?
 - Where is that kid?
 - Wilk, are you down here?
 - What is going on?
-- Wilk!!!
+- WILK!!!
 ***
 - Master Bread!
-It's my fault sir.
+It's my fault, sir.
 Please don't kick poor Sausage out.
 - I'm not.
 I'm kicking you both out.
 - Please forgive me this once, sir.
 ***